binit92/binit92.github.io/index.md

 I am fascinated by the technology, pace of innovation and domain of possibilities.
 After working for 8+ years as a senior software engineer on different tech stacks and products, I am taking a pause to **think and learn system design** and how to architect data intensive and compute intensive applications.

-I believe that a `sense of direction` and deciding `what to work on` are as important if not more as `working hard` and `finding great peers`.
+I believe that a "deciding what to work on and finding great peers" are as important if not more as "working hard".
 Personally, I am an easy going individual who believes in working hard and spreading love, although my friends find me geeky about movies, ideas and things.

 ## Education
 > Masters in Applied Computer Science, Concordia University|  Montreal, Canada | 2021- 2022